dowdian/Dowdian.DNN.VaultApi/README.md

     > __Note__: When I copied and pasted this command into the command prompt, it didn't work.
 I had to type it out manually.
 I'm not sure why. 🤷‍♂️
-1. Run the following command to get the thumbprint of the certificate.
-You'll need this value later:
+2. Run the following command to get the thumbprint of the certificate:
     ```powershell
-    Get-PfxCertificate -FilePath .\DnnVaultApiSignature.cer | fl Thumbprint
+Get-PfxCertificate -FilePath .\DnnVaultApiSignature.cer | fl Thumbprint | Out-File -FilePath .\DnnVaultApiSignatureThumbprint.txt
     ```
 1. Run the following command to extract the combined certificate and private key into a new Personal Information Exchange (PFX) file:
     ```powershell